pierr3/VectorAudio/README.md

-# AFV-Unix
+# Vector Audio
- An Audio-For-VATSIM ATC Client for macOs and Linux (audio only)
+ A cross-platform Audio-For-VATSIM ATC Client for macOS and Linux, with untested Windows support (audio only)

  ![screengrab of application](https://i.imgur.com/IumERC2.png)

 # Releases

-See [releases](https://github.com/pierr3/VectorAudio/releases) for test builds
+See [releases](https://github.com/pierr3/VectorAudio/releases) for latest builds

 # Usage